Steffo99/docker-backup-duplicity/README.md

 ### Backup with Google Drive

-> [!CAUTION]
->
-> For authentication to work correctly after [Google's removal of the OOB Flow](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration), your `http://localhost:80` address needs to match the `http://localhost:80` of the Gestalt Amadeus container.
->
-> This is not an issue if you can launch a browser on the same machine you're configuring Gestalt Amadeus, but it might be troublesome for non-graphical servers, where this is not possible.
->
-> As a quick band-aid to the issue, you can temporarily set up an SSH tunnel towards the server for the duration of the setup process:
->
-> ```bash
-> # This unfortunately requires root access, since the port we have to tunnel, 80, has a number lower than 1024.
-> sudo ssh -L 80:80 yourserver
-> ```

 1. Create a new Docker volume with the name `ga_cache`, which Duplicity will use to temporarily store previous backups:

     ```bash